Mentees & Mentors

 Datla_Navya.jpg

-Navya is from Charlotte, North Carolina, and is studying Computer Engineering.
-Outside of the M&M Program, she is involved with her EPICS team and the Purdue Space Program.
-In her free time, she enjoys going to the gym, cooking, and spending time with friends.
+Datla is from Charlotte, North Carolina, and is studying computer engineering.
+Outside of the M&M program, she is involved with EPICS and the Purdue Space Program.
+In her free time, she enjoys going to the gym, cooking and spending time with friends.

 Why M&M is great